Topics Map > Client Services

 Example of a phishing email showing suspicious sender address and urgent request for login credentials

-• Disengage from any conversations you have had with the malicious sender
+• Disengage from any conversations with the malicious sender

 • Block the malicious sender

-• Report the incident to your local IT professionals
+• Report the incident to the Eagle Help Desk

 Related Information

-Have more questions or need more help?
-Contact the Eagle Help Desk (opens in new tab).
+Need more help?
+Contact the Eagle Help Desk.

 Keywords: